Awesome

 The overall engines usage depends on the DRM clients that the user has access to.
 In order to have a system view, please run qmassa as root.

 The intention of the power reporting is to have values that are the closest possible to the power usage from both the GPU and the larger package (or card) containing it.
 It's good to remember that larger package is different on integrated vs discrete GPUs, and there are limitations on what drivers expose and what they have visibility on so expect the information to vary a lot across GPUs and vendors.
-All the power usage values are in watt (W).
+All the power usage values are in watts (W).

 The frequency graph ranges from min to max values and plots the instant driver-requested (if supported) and actual device frequency for each iteration.
 The graph legend shows the latest value for those frequencies.
 The graph also indicates the overall status and PL1 throttle reason (for now only valiid on i915 and Xe drivers).
 All the frequency values are in MHz.